iProgramMC/EasyExporter/README.md

 ```

 ### Level script
 We're still not done!
-One more thing... change the line where `TERRAIN()` is (in the desired area, of course) to `<outputname>_collision` in `levels/<your level>/script.c` and change the previous name that there was to the new name in `header.h`.
+One more thing... change the line where `TERRAIN()` is (in the desired area, of course) to `<outputname>_collision` in
+`levels/<your level>/script.c` and change the previous name that there was to the new name in `header.h`.

 ### Notes
-This level exporter is very flexible.
-Although you will have to do a lot of things manually, you can convert any \*.obj file into format for SM64.
+This level exporter is very flexible, although you will have to do a lot of things manually.

 ### Messed up UVs ingame?
-Try keeping the `-fe` switch on.
-If that doesn't work, you will have to work on fixing the model, sorry!
+Unless you've used `-nuf` (in which case, try removing it), it's most likely a problem with the source model itself.
+If you're using faces that are really
+long or the UV shows the texture too many times over, the UV coordinates may overflow and the UV may look stretched.